Plus codes are based on Open Location Code (OLC, for short), an open-source project initiated by a group of Google engineers.

 If you know someone who would be interested, let them know.

 The first thing we did was to work out what attributes of addresses were useful.
-Once we had that list, we looked at a lot of existing location coding methods ( overview) to see how well they matched our list.
-Once we had done that, we decided that it was worth to at least define a new one, and then see if it was well received.
+Once we had that list, we looked at a lot of existing location coding methods (overview) to see how well they matched our list.
+Once we had done that, we decided that it was worthwhile to at least define a new one, and then see if it was well received.

 Plus codes are generated from latitude and longitude and thus already exist for every spot on the planet.
 Nobody needs to apply for them, register them, or pay for them.